Reptile myths – No 1: How big is too big?

 The reality: It actually doesn’t matter how large the housing is.
 As long as you can give the inhabitant the correct temperature gradient and UV exposure, it can be as big as you like (and should be).
 After all, these animals are descended from wild ancestors whose homes were as large as the whole outdoors!

 The key is security.
 The classic mistake is to buy an adult size enclosure and then to outfit it with adult size hides – especially for baby snakes this is a real no-no, as they cannot get hidden from the predators they think are just around the corner.
 So take your 48” vivarium, and fill it with hides.
 Small hides.
 Long hides.
 Piles of cork bark.
 Logs.
-Resin hides. artificial plants.
+Resin hides. artificial plants, bushes, silk plants.
 Can the snake creep from one side of the vivarium to the other without revealing itself?
 If not, then that’s what you should be aiming for.
 And the hides should be small enough that the snake can squeeze itself in and feel like it can’t be discovered or pulled out; the same is true of the shyer lizards, although your average bearded dragon baby is bold enough to just need plenty of floor space!

 We have found this to be true time and time again, with royal pythons, corn snakes, various rat snakes, hognoses, woma pythons and more.
 It took us by surprise, to begin with; but the more we tried it, the more often we got the same results.
 Give them space, but give them security and they’ll feed every time.